 - Epilepsy is a chronic noncommunicable disorder of the brain that affects people of all ages.

-- Epilepsy responds to treatment about 70% of the time, yet about three fourths of affected people in developing countries do not get the treatment they need.
+- About three fourths of people with epilepsy living in low- and middle- income countries do not get the treatment they need.

-- People with epilepsy and their families can suffer from stigma and discrimination in many parts of the world.
+- In many parts of the world, people with epilepsy and their families suffer from stigma and discrimination.

-One seizure does not signal epilepsy (up to 10% of people worldwide have one seizure during their lifetimes).
-Epilepsy is defined by two or more unprovoked seizures.
-Epilepsy is one of the world's oldest recognized conditions.
+One seizure does not signify epilepsy (up to 10% of people worldwide have one seizure during their lifetime).
+Epilepsy is defined as having 2 or more unprovoked seizures.
+Epilepsy is one of the world’s oldest recognized conditions, with written records dating back to 4000 BC.
 Fear, misunderstanding, discrimination and social stigma have surrounded epilepsy for centuries.
-Some of the stigma continues today in many countries and can impact the quality of life for people with the disorder and their families.
+This stigma continues in many countries today and can impact on the quality of life for people with the disorder and their families.

 Signs and symptoms